linogaliana/website/content/authors/admin/_index.md

 ---

-I am statistician at the Department of Economic Studies at the Insee, the French official statistical institute.
-I use big data and computational methods to produce academic papers related to microeconomics or data science fields.
+I am a statistician at the Department of Economic Studies (Insee), the French national statistical institute.
+I study Big Data and computational methods related to microeconometric and data science fields.

-I also teach urban economics for Master students at Sciences Po Paris
+I also teach urban economics for Master students at Sciences Po Paris.